- Astro A40 vs A50 Gaming Headsets Comparison - January 11, 2023

 Klipsch is one of those companies that sit alongside MartinLogan.
 They produce audio products that not only sound great but look great as well.

 These are an inexpensive pair of 5.25” bookshelf speakers that make a great alternative if you’re looking to save a few bones.
 This speaker is out of Klipsch’s line, which sounds incredibly natural and smooth.

 Plus that copper-spun woofer is just purely beautiful.
 Like, dang.

-The 5.5 inch driver is a little more room, but that’s now what fixes the low-end issue.
-What you do get it KEF’s awesome Uni-Q driver array, that boasts a 2-inch voice coil to drive all that low-end thump.
+The 5.5-inch driver is a little more room, but that’s now what fixes the low-end issue.
+What you do get is KEF’s awesome Uni-Q driver array, which boasts a 2-inch voice coil to drive all that low-end thump.